Messier 62

-Messier 62 or M62, also known as NGC 6266, is a globular cluster of stars in the south of the equatorial constellation of Ophiuchus.
+Messier 62 or M62, also known as NGC 6266 or the Flickering Globular Cluster, is a globular cluster of stars in the south of the equatorial constellation of Ophiuchus.
 It was discovered in 1771 by Charles Messier, then added to his catalogue eight years later.

 M62 is about 21.5 kly from Earth and 5.5 kly from the Galactic Center.
 It is among the ten most massive and luminous globular clusters in the Milky Way, showing an integrated absolute magnitude of −9.18.
 It has an estimated mass of 1.22×10^6 solar mass and a mass-to-light ratio of 2.05±0.04 in the core visible light band, the V band.
 It has a projected ellipticity of 0.01, meaning it is essentially spherical.
 The density profile of its member stars suggests it has not yet undergone core collapse.
 It has a core radius of 0.39 pc, a half-mass radius of 2.95 pc, and a half-light radius of 1.83 pc.
 The stellar density at the core is 5.13 solar mass per cubic parsec.
 It has a tidal radius of 18.0 pc.

 The cluster shows at least two distinct populations of stars, which most likely represent two separate episodes of star formation.
 Of the main sequence stars in the cluster, 79±1 % are from the first generation and 21±1 % from the second.
-The second is polluted by materials released by the first.
+The second is enriched by elements released by the first.
 In particular, abundances of helium, carbon, magnesium, aluminium, and sodium differ between these two.

 Indications are this is an Oosterhoff type I, or "metal-rich" system.
 A 2010 study identified 245 variable stars in the cluster's field, of which 209 are RR Lyrae variables, four are Type II Cepheids, 25 are long period variables, and one is an eclipsing binary.
 The cluster may prove to be the galaxy's richest in terms of RR Lyrae variables.
-It has six binary millisecond pulsars, including one (COM6266B) that is displaying eclipsing behavior from gas streaming off its companion.
+It has ten binary millisecond pulsars, including one (M62B) that is displaying eclipsing behavior from gas streaming off its companion, and one (M62H) with an orbiting exoplanet about three times the mass of Jupiter.
 There are multiple X-ray sources, including 50 within the half-mass radius.
 47 blue straggler candidates have been identified, formed from the merger of two stars in a binary system, and these are preferentially concentrated near the core region.